 I looked through the owner's manual and the brochure for the 06 Pilots and organized all the information in one article and tried to make it as easy to read as possible.
 My hope is that it can be a resource guide for those of you out there that want to know how much weight you can pull behind these SUVs.

-Always read through your owner's manual to get familiar with your vehicle and to make sure you would hear two Honda's recommendations when it comes to towing or anything else regarding your vehicle.
+Always read through your owner's manual to get familiar with your vehicle and to make sure you adhere to Honda's recommendations when it comes to towing or anything else regarding your vehicle.

 2006 Pilot Overview